 Regional Trails: PNA+ identifies over 3,300 miles of regional trails across L.A.
 County, which translates to about 0.33 miles of regional trail per 1,000 residents.
 This total trail mileage is more than previously estimated and reveals how significant trails are as a recreational resource.
-Trails are distributed unevenly across the County and trail mileage varies widely by Regional Study Areas, ranging from just 0.03 per 1,000 residents in the Metro Study Area to 39.83 per 1,000 residents in Santa Catalina Island.
+Trails are distributed unevenly across the County and trail mileage varies widely by Regional Study Areas, ranging from just 0.03 per 1,000 residents in Santa Catalina Island.
 There are opportunities to create new trails and fill gaps in trails in both "trail-rich" and "trail-poor" areas.